Montgomery Ward: Post War

 In 1966, Ed Donnell was named company president.
 Brooker continued as chairman and chief executive officer until 1976.
-In 1968, Brooker helped engineer a friendly merger with Container Corporation of America; the new company was named MARCOR.
-In 1974, Mobil oil company bought MARCOR.
+In 1968, Brooker helped engineer a friendly merger with Container Corporation of America, the new parent company being named MARCOR.

-During the 1970s, the company continued to struggle.
+Despite the merger, the company continued to struggle into the 1970s.
 In 1973, its 102nd year in business, it purchased a small discount store chain, the Miami-based Jefferson Stores, renaming these locations Jefferson Ward.
-Mobil, flush with cash from the recent rise in oil prices, acquired Montgomery Ward in 1976.
+Mobil, flush with cash from the recent rise in oil prices and looking to diversify, bought a controlling share of MARCOR in 1974, only to acquire the company outright in 1976.

+The company was an early entrant in the home computer market with the CyberVision 2001 in 1978, developed by the Authorship Resource, Inc., of Franklin, Ohio, and primarily manufactured by United Chem-Con.
+However, mounting competition from other computer companies as well as manufacturing problems compelled the three companies to pull the plug on the CyberVision product by the early 1980s.

 By 1980, Mobil realized that the Montgomery Ward stores were doing poorly in comparison to the Jefferson stores, and decided that high quality discount units, along the lines of Dayton Hudson Company's Target stores, would be the retailer's future.

 Within 18 months, management quintupled the size of the operation, now called Jefferson Ward, to more than 40 units in the Delaware Valley and Richmond metropolitan areas, and planned to convert one-third of Montgomery Ward's existing stores to the Jefferson Ward model.

 The burden of servicing the new stores fell to the tiny Jefferson staff, who were overwhelmed by the increased store count, had no experience in dealing with some of the product lines they now carried, and were unfamiliar with buying for northern markets.